vladinator1000/blog/content/blog/launching-yupty.md

 ### Mission statement: “Find the live music you’re missing.”

 Doug and I built the company with our own funds, blood, sweat and tears.
-We avoidided venture capital in order to help emerging artists get paid, keep local venue doors open, and make it easy for fans to find the live music they’re missing.
+We avoided venture capital in order to help emerging artists get paid, keep local venue doors open, and make it easy for fans to find the live music they’re missing.

 ![doug-and-vlady](/images/launching-yupty/doug-and-vlady.jpg)